tryka-1213/gtao-server-levels/README.md

 #serious-discussions == 1.5x / 50% more xp

 ### XP Needed Per Level
-Every new level, the XP needed to reach the next level is increased
+At every new level, the XP needed to reach the next level is increased
 by 240, and then multiplied by 120.

 Equation